 Interestingly, when looking at the brain's learning mechanisms, such as long-term potentiation in the hippocampus, spaced stimulations mirror natural learning rhythms, aligning with optimal brain function.
 The results are clear: better recall, increased tolerance for mistakes, and firmer understanding.

-The role of retrieval practice in memory retention
+The role of retrieval practise in memory retention

 But what about getting that information back out of the brain?
-This is where retrieval practice shines.
+This is where retrieval practise shines.
 Instead of passively going over notes again, students who actively recall what they've learned are setting up their brains for success.
-This practice is much like a muscle – the more you use it, the stronger it gets.
+This practise is much like a muscle, the more you use it, the stronger it gets.

-Retrieval practice with feedback turns learning into a two-way street, adding motivation and clarifying the students' grasp on the subject matter.
+Retrieval practise with feedback turns learning into a two-way street, adding motivation and clarifying the students' grasp on the subject matter.
 Imagine depositing information in a bank.
-With retrieval practice, you're not just storing it; you're constantly checking the account balance and making sure it's correct.
+With retrieval practise, you're not just storing it; you're constantly checking the account balance and making sure it's correct.

 Implementing active learning methods that spark multiple neural connections not only strengthens memories but also deepens students' grasp of concepts.
 Recent research shows that by interleaving various problems and topics, rather than concentrating on one at a time, students' performance on tests can see a substantial boost.